SuLab/WikidataIntegrator/README.md

 For details of how to create values (=instances) with these data types, please (for now) consult the docstrings in the source code.
 Of note, these data type instances hold the values and, if specified, data type instances for references and qualifiers.
 Furthermore, calling the get_value() method of an instance returns either an integer, a string or a tuple, depending on the complexity of the data type.

+# Helper Methods #

+## Execute SPARQL queries ##
+The method PBB_core.WDItemEngine.execute_sparql_query() allows you to execute SPARQL queries without a hassle.
+It takes the actual query string (query), optional prefixes (prefix) if you do not want to use the standard prefixes of Wikidata, the actual entpoint URL (endpoint) and you can also specify a user agent for the http header sent to the SPARQL server (user_agent).
+The latter is very useful to let the operators of the endpoint know who you are, especially if you execute many queries on the endpoint.
+This allows the operators of the endpoint to contact you (e.g. specify a email address or the URL to your bot code repository.)

+## Logging ##
+The method PBB_core.WDItemEngine.log() allows for using the Python built in logging functionality to collect errors and other logs.
+It takes two parameters, the log level (level) and the log message (message).
+It is advisable to separate log file columns by colons and always use the same number of fields, as this allows you to load the log file into databases or dataframes of R or Python.

+## Wikidata Search ##
+ The method PBB_core.WDItemEngine.get_wd_search_results() allows for string search in Wikidata.
+This means that labels, descriptions and aliases can be searched for a string of interest.
+The method takes two arguments:
+ The actual search string (search_string) and an optional server, in case the Wikibase instance used is not Wikidata.

+## Merge Wikidata items ##
+Sometimes, Wikidata items need to be merged.
+An API call exists for that an PBB_core implements a method accordingly.
+PBB_core.WDItemEngine.merge_items(from_id, to_id, login_obj, server='https://www.wikidata.org', ignore_conflicts='') takes five
+arguments, the QID of the item which should be merged into another item (from_id), the QID of the item the first item should be merged into (to_qid), a login object of type PBB_login.WDLogin() (login_obj) to provide the API call with the required authentication information, a server (server) if the Wikibase instance is not Wikidata and a flag for ignoring merge conflicts (ignore_conflicts).
+ The last parameter will do a partial merge for all statements which do not conflict.
+This should generally be avoided because it leaves a crippled item in Wikidata.
+Before a merge, any potential conflicts should be resolved first.

 # Examples (in normal mode) #

 ## A Minimal Bot ##